lsst-dm/panda_lsst_io/src/index.rst

     will pull the user jobs to run.

   * In pull mode, pilot will be submitted with the maxRSS of the PanDA queue.
     So for a user job with "requestMemory: 5000", it will be scheduled to SLAC_Rubin_medium.
 For SLAC_Rubin_medium queue, the pilot will be submitted with 8GB.
 So this user job can use in fact no more than 8GB memory (Even the requestMemory is 5GB, in this case it can use no more than 8GB before it's killed).

   * For pull mode, one pilot can run multiple user jobs.
-So all user jobs requested 5GB, 6GB or 7GB are possible to go to the same pilot.
+So different user jobs requested 5GB, 6GB or 7GB are possible to go to the same pilot.
 It's an efficient way for short jobs.
 For short jobs, pull mode saves a lot of environment setup time.

-  * For ``pull`` mode, when there are no user jobs.
+  * For pull mode, when there are no user jobs.
 PanDA may still submit a few pilots to keep the system ready for user jobs(1~3 pilots normally.
 It depends on the configuration.
 If you want the system to have a lot of pilots ready at any time, the configured number can be high).
 When there are user jobs, PanDA starts to boost to submit more pilots.

 The ``push`` mode::

   * For push mode, pilot is submitted together with a user job (not before the user job).
-    So for push mode, one pilot is bound with one user job.
+For push mode, one pilot is bound with one user job.
 In this mode, one pilot will only run that one job before it exits and the slurm job completes.

   * Since the pilot is submitted after the user job is created, pilot will be submitted with the exact requestMemory of the job.
 For example, if a user job requests 20GB memory.
 The job will be scheduled to  SLAC_Rubin_Extra_Himem.
     If this queue was pull mode, the pilot would be submitted with 220GB (the maxRSS).
     However, since this queue is push mode, the pilot will be submitted with the requestMemory 20GB.

 The concept behind the definitions of the PanDA queues at SLAC is for efficient use of the slurm cluster, to balance time efficiency for quick jobs with memory efficiency for large memory job.